jroysdon/MEANDEMOAngular/README.md

 This code is to show I can work in the **MEAN** full stack:

 * Mongo (and other NoSQL databases), though I also have worked in Relational DBs)/n
-* Express (to se up micro services)
+* Express (to serve up micro services)
 * Angular (the Front End)
 * NodeJS (the back end)

 I am often asked for examples of my work.
-The issue is that much of what I've done is behind corporate firewalls and is proprietary and I've used several methodologies and technologies *I've programmed in over 20 languages in my career, depending on the needs of my clients, working in both waterfall and agile methodologies.*
+The issue is that much of what I've done is behind corporate firewalls and is proprietary and I've used several methodologies and technologies. *I've programmed in over 20 languages in my career, depending on the needs of my clients, working in both waterfall and agile methodologies.*

 The course work was a simple POST and USERbase.